megalithic/shade/README.md

-# MegaNote
+# meganote

 A **standalone CLI executable** for macOS that provides a floating terminal panel using [libghostty](https://github.com/ghostty-org/ghostty).
 Designed for quick note capture workflows with nvim.

 ## What It Is

-MegaNote is a **command-line tool**, not a traditional `.app` bundle or framework:
+meganote is a **command-line tool**, not a traditional `.app` bundle or framework:

 ```
-$ ./MegaNote --help
+$ ./meganote --help
-MegaNote - Floating terminal panel powered by libghostty
+meganote - Floating terminal panel powered by libghostty

-Usage: MegaNote [options]
+Usage: meganote [options]

 Options:
   -w, --width <value>      Width (0.0-1.0 for %, or pixels if > 1)